Scott MacFarlane (journalist): Career

-Since 2021, MacFarlane has covered Congress, politics and federal criminal cases for CBS News.
+From 2021-26, MacFarlane covered Congress, politics and federal criminal cases for CBS News.
 MacFarlane was the CBS correspondent who reported on the assassination attempt of Donald Trump on July 13, 2024 in Butler, Pennsylvania.
 His reporting detailed how he and others at the rally sought cover beneath press scaffolding.

-MacFarlane has been an in-studio correspondent for the network’s coverage of election nights and breaking news.
-He has been the inside-the-Chamber correspondent for the network's coverage of State of the Union addresses.
+MacFarlane was an in-studio correspondent for the network’s coverage of election nights and breaking news.
+He was the inside-the-Chamber correspondent for the network's coverage of State of the Union addresses.
 Scott reported from inside the courtroom during Trump legal cases, covered Presidential and US House campaigns and reported on Congressional leadership races.